larsks/gruf/README.md

-Gruf will attempt to read `$XDG_CONFIG_DIR/gruf/gruf.yml` (which normally means `$HOME/.config/gruf/gruf.yml`), which is a [YAML][] format file that can contain a `queries` key that maps terms in your query to alias expansions.
+Gruf will attempt to read `$XDG_CONFIG_DIR/gruf/gruf.yml` (which normally means `$HOME/.config/gruf/gruf.yml`), which is a [YAML][] format file that can contain a `querymap` key that maps terms in your query to alias expansions.
 So if you have:

-    queries:
+    querymap:
        oooq: project:redhat-openstack/tripleo-quickstart

 You can ask for: